AnshSingh2529/Data-Structures-Algorithms/Arrays/data-stucture.md

 Introduction to Arrays Data Structure in Python.

 ## What is an Array ?

 - An arrays is defined as a `Storage` or `Container` or similar items placed in `Contiguous` memory locations.

 Example -> Storing `Books` in a `Bookshelf` where each book is placed next to each other (`Contiguous`).

-## Implementing Arrays in Python.
+## Implementing Arrays in Python

 - Two ways to implement Arrays in Python.

   1. Using `List` data structure.

   - `Can store heterogeneous data types.`

      Example ->

      ```python
      # Creating an array using list
      my_array = [1, 2, 3, 4, 5]